brandond/kinesyslog/README.rst

 This module uses Boto3 to make API calls against the Kinesis Firehose service.
-You should have a working AWS API environment (~/.aws/credentials, environment variables, or EC2 IAM Role) that allows calling Kinesis Firehose's ``put-record-batch`` method against the account that it is running in, and the stream specified on the command line.
+You should have a working AWS API environment (~/.aws/credentials, environment variables, or EC2 IAM Role) that allows calling Kinesis Firehose's ``put-record-batch`` method against the stream specified on the command line.

 Consult `README.md on GitHub <https://github.com/brandond/kinesyslog/blob/master/README.md>`__ for usage instructions.